MKD20590/MKD20590/README.md

       <td><img src="https://github.com/user-attachments/assets/9edfe1bf-e794-45ce-b05a-ffa491b77f52"/></td>
     </tr>
     <tr>
       <td valign="text-top">"Unfound" is a Singleplayer horror game where the player takes the role of a volunteer sent to rescue five missing children in the woods.
-Player can choose one child to be companion and rescue the others while there is something lurking in the darkness.
+Player can choose one child to be their companion and rescue the others while there is something lurking in the darkness.
 This project is under development stage and for a university course.</td>
-      <td valign="text-top">"Dimension Switcher" is a casual platformer game where a young girl named “Daisy Bloom” who was walking her dog named “Cooper”.
-But suddenly, Cooper ran off and Daisy couldn’t catch up with him at all.
-Worried that something might happen to Cooper, she keeps yelling “Cooper!” and explore the park by herself.
-While she was walking, she met with a living sign named “Signor” who got curious and silently following Daisy.
-Signor then helped Daisy by giving her a device to switch between dimension, allowing her to face any obstacles easily and catch up with cooper.
+      <td valign="text-top">"Dimension Switcher" is a casual platformer game the player can change dimension between 2D or 3D in order to complete the level.
+The main objectives are to avoid getting hurt and find Cooper the dog.
 This project is completed around 1 month and for a university course.
 </td>
     </tr>
     <tr>